carlosuchoa/carlosuchoa/README.md

 - 👋 Hi, I’m Carlos Uchoa
 - 👀 I’m interested in Hardware and Software Developing
-- 🌱 I’m currently Web Developing with Postgresql, PHP, HTML and JavaScrip
+- 🌱 I’m currently working with Web Developing using Postgresql, PHP, HTML and JavaScrip
 - 📫 How to reach me-> uchoa.carlos@gmail.com

 <!---